ritkamargoritka/english-for-designers/portfolio-presentation/bio.md

 ## Hi, nice to meet you!
 Have you read Master and Margarita by Mikhail Bulgakov?

-I'm Master graphic designer Marharyta, who creates logo, visual identity, posters and even apps/webs interfaces.
+I'm Master graphic designer Marharyta, who creates logo, visual identity, posters, apps/webs interfaces and even motion design.

 **Let's tell your story through design!**